kozyilmaz/blocky/README.md

 ## Create Smart Contracts

 ### Install Solidity Compiler
-To develop smart contract Solidity compiler is needed, ```eth.getCompilers()``` will list available compilers.
+To develop smart contracts Solidity compiler is needed.
+Either [Solidity online compiler](https://ethereum.github.io/browser-solidity) or internal/offline compiler should be used.
+Console command ```eth.getCompilers()``` will list available offline compilers.
 If solidity is not present, build commands are as follows:
 ```
 $ git clone --recursive https://github.com/ethereum/solidity.git
 $ cd solidity